pkjana/ansible-tutorial/README.md

 $ ansible all --list-hosts

 All information about servers
-$ ansible all -m gathers_facts
+$ ansible all -m gather_facts

-$ ansible all -m gathers_facts --limit <host ip>  // for a specific host
+$ ansible all -m gather_facts --limit <host ip>  // for a specific host

 To update the all servers
 $ ansible all -m apt -a update_cache=true   // it will fail because sudo is require